bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 # Form Date

 > `<b-form-date>` is a BootstrapVue custom date picker input form control, which provides full
-> WAI-ARIA compliance and supports internationaliation (i18n).
+> WAI-ARIA compliance and also supports internationaliation.

 `<b-form-date>` is a form control wrapper component for the [`<b-calendar>`](/docs/components/calendar) component, and provides additional validation state presentation.